marktchurch/myfda/docs/DevOps.md

 The final job instructs a deployment environment to load the newly created images in the form of the [docker-deploy.sh](https://github.com/NIC-Federal/myfda/blob/master/docker-deploy.sh) script.
 At this stage in the process you must provide configuration artifacts that should not be shared publicly such as API keys, database passwords and security certificates.
 In production these artifacts are stored in a separate repository with strict access controls.
-However, we have provided a sample configuration that contains all the files needed to complete this step with placeholders for the information that must be provided and self signed certificates and private keys not suitable for production use.
-For more information on using the sample to create a final production configuration see the Configuration Guide.

 | Step # | Job Configuration | Sample Job Log |
 | :----- | :---------------- | :------------- |